PetiteSW/krbiz/README.md

     - [ ] ``초기화`` button should return the settings to the default
         - [ ] Preview should be updated
         - [ ] ``현재 설정파일 내려받기`` file is same as the default file.

+- [ ] Header unification(translation)
+    - [ ] When the page is loaded/refreshed, it should show the preview
+          of the merged files. **Only the first rows of each file**
+    - [ ] When user upload a new order-file, it should show in the preview.

+TODO:
+- [ ] Merge file download button
+- [ ] Translated file download button
+- [ ] Skip preview of the encrypted file if password doesn't work
+- [ ] Validate the password as it is written